-Note: When the printer is operated in an environment with elevated humidity, or with certain inks (including water sensitive inks), air dryers or other items may be required.
-Please contact Videojet Technologies Inc. customer service department at 800.843.3610 (United States only), or contact the local Videojet Technologies Inc. for more information.
+\Note: When the printer is operated in an environment with elevated humidity, or with certain inks (including water sensitive inks), air dryers or other items may be required.
+Please contact Videojet Technologies Inc. at 1-800-843-3610 (for all customers within the United States) Outside the U.S., customers should contact their Videojet Technologies Inc. distributor or subsidiary for assistance.